imkevinkuo/human-gait/README.md

 Large amounts of the error in the OvA SGD classifier come from particular classes having low accuracy.
 This can potentially be solved by removing the problematic classes from the OvA training and using a separate classifier to classify them.
 TODO

-This final plot is for a random forest classifier, showing accuracy as hyperparameter N (# of estimators) is increased.
+sklearn also has a random forest classifier.
+This final plot shows accuracy as hyperparameter N (# of estimators) is increased.
 <img src="https://raw.githubusercontent.com/imkevinkuo/human-gait/master/imgs/rfclassifier.png" width="40%">